Devil4ngle/Idle_Slayer_Script/README.md

 # Join Our Discord Community!

-For additional assistance and to connect with a supportive community, visit our [discord server](https://discord.gg/aEaBr77UDn)
+For additional assistance or connect with a community, join the [Idle Slayer Scripting Discord Server](https://discord.gg/aEaBr77UDn)

 # What can it do?